 What most readers do not know is Mike has also played fantasy baseball for more than 20 years.
 He won the Ottoneu Experts League in his first season after taking over a bottom feeder and followed it up with a second place finish in 2013.
 More recently, he joined “The Big Show”, Reality Fantasy Baseball’s most competitive league.

 Brad Kullman has spent a career spanning three decades in Major League Baseball, most recently as a Major League professional scout with the Chicago Cubs.
-In more than ten years as an assistant to the general manager with the Cincinnati Reds, he supervised the professional scouting staff and spearheaded several R&D initiatives in player evaluation and scouting.
+In more than ten years as an assistant to the general manager with the Cincinnati Reds, he supervised the professional scouting staff and spearheaded several R&D initiatives in scouting and player development.

 During the 2003 season, Brad was named interim general manager of the Reds, a post he would hold for the next four months.
 Despite just over 48 hours remaining before the MLB non-waiver trade deadline, he aggressively engineered four trades in the next two days, and would go on to execute a total of eight deals over the next month, mostly strategically paring expiring contracts.
 These moves not only netted the Reds future staff ace Aaron Harang, but also reversed a significant budget deficit that had led to a primary focus on signability in the amateur draft.
 These trades enabled the Reds to draft and sign pitcher Homer Bailey and outfielder Jay Bruce inthe next two years and laid the groundwork for their return to playoff contention.

 Pre-dating his professional career, Brad created an auction keeper NL-only fantasy baseball league back in 1989 which is still going strong today.
 He has had a front row seat to witness the evolution of both professional and fantasy baseball from the days of anxiously awaiting the box scores in the morning paper.
-The Columbus, Ohio resident recently left Major League Baseball in order to spend more time with his family.
+The Columbus, Ohio resident recently left Major League Baseball due to family considerations and to explore other opportunities.

 Ben Flajole started in the marketing department for the Mariners (among his roles was DJ and, yes, players DO choose their walk-up music), Ben Flajole went south to the Bay Area and worked in scouting for the Giants.
 Following his time with the Giants, he headed to Arizona to work for the Padres in player development.
 Ben was also formerly a summer ball coach, with seven former players drafted.
 He can be seen appreciating the gem of a stadium that is Safeco Field.